DavidJGChen/probably-incorrect-answers/understanding-analysis/sequences-and-series.typ

     Solving for $y$, we conclude $lim y_n = 3 slash 2$.

     What is wrong with this argument?

   +
     This time set $y_1 = 1$ and $y_(n+1) = 3 - 1 / y_n$.
     Can the strategy in (a) be applied to compute the limit of this sequence?
 ]

+#solution[
+  +
+    There may not be a limit in the first place.
+    In this case, there is not, since it oscillates between $1$ and $2$.

+  +
+    Yes, we can use a similar approach to 2.4.1 to show that it is monotone increasing and bounded above by 3.
+]

 #exercise[2.4.3][